 Give your body the best chance to heal.

 Although the following article relates to the United States, it reflects the same trends in health care issues currently experienced in Australia.
+Note that not much has changed and incidence of chronic illness continue to rise.

 In mid-February, the Institute of Medicine of the National Academy of Sciences and the Bravewell Collaborative are convening a “Summit on Integrative Medicine and the Health of the Public.”
 This is a watershed in the evolution of integrative medicine, a holistic approach to health care that uses the best of conventional and alternative therapies such as meditation, yoga, acupuncture and herbal remedies.
 Many of these therapies are now scientifically documented to be not only medically effective but also cost effective.